-Catching Lydia before her sketchwalk for the Trampery in East London, we’ve asked her questions about being a woman in a male-dominant industry, embracing a new career after 50s and how to be prolific without being workaholic.
+Catching Lydia before her sketchwalk for the Trampery in East London, we’ve asked her questions about being a woman in a male-dominant industry, embracing a new career after her 50s and how to be prolific without being a workaholic.

 LC: You have such a wonderful experience in design and illustration.
 Tell us how was the start of your career compared to how to work these days?
 You were in a male-dominant industry which operated in very long hours.
 How was your lifestyle back then and now?
 What has changed for women of the design industry?